Chapter 17:

 17XX, Day 14

 But when I wake in the dark, I don’t feel like I’m alone anymore.
-The stupid little things—his jokes, the way he cleans his nails—make the nights shorter.
+The stupid little things.
+His jokes, the way he cleans his nails, make the nights easier.

-If he ever swaps my coins for rocks again, I’ll drown him.
-Then I’ll thank him for saving me.
+If he ever swaps my coins for rocks again, though, I’ll drown him.

 17XX, Day 29